-The Council had a balance of £0.445m at the 30^{th of} May 2024, (31 March 2024 year-end figure of £0.378m).
-The Council also has £1.650 million in money market funds available in two to three days and a further £4.10m in longer term non-property investments, also available within a few days.
+The Council had a balance of $\pounds 0.097m$ at the $31^{st}$ March 2025, (31 March 2024 year-end figure of $\pounds 0.378m$ ).
+The Council also has $\pounds 2.268$ million in money market funds available in two to three days.
 Whilst there is uncertainty on income, the Council remains confident in its ability to maintain sufficient cash for its services throughout the medium term.
 The Council is of course also able to borrow short term for revenue purposes if ever needed.